The white sedan: How police found suspect in Idaho slayings

 The cellphone data also included another chilling detail, the affidavit said: The phone returned to the victims' neighborhood hours after the attack, around 9 a.m.
 But even though one of the surviving housemates had seen a strange man inside and heard crying after 4 a.m., the killings were not reported to police until later that day, and there was no police response at the scene by 9.

-Though police had realized Kohberger, with his 2015 Elantra, was a person of interest by Nov.
-29, they issued a news release on Dec.
+Though Kohberger, with his 2015 Elantra, had first come to the attention of WSU police by Nov.
+29, it's not clear how soon that information was relayed to the Moscow Police Department, which issued a news release on Dec.
 7 asking for the public's help in finding a white 2011-13 Elantra.
-They suggested such a vehicle had been near the home early on Nov.
-13 and that any occupants "may have critical information to share regarding this case.”
+The release suggested such a vehicle had been near the home early on Nov.
+13 and that any occupants "may have critical information to share regarding this case."

-It wasn't clear why police issued that request, but law enforcement agencies sometimes use such public statements to throw off suspects and keep them from learning they're under suspicion.
+Law enforcement agencies sometimes use such public statements to throw off suspects and keep them from learning they are under suspicion.
 Tips poured in and investigators soon announced they were sifting through a pool of around 20,000 potential vehicles.

 Kohberger apparently remained at WSU until mid-December, when he drove to his parents' house in Pennsylvania, accompanied by his father, in the Elantra.
 While driving through Indiana, Kohberger was pulled over twice on the same day for tailgating.